pslu-mphil/Core-course-notes/_sources/reference/glossary.md

 Equilibrium temperature
     The blackbody temperature of an object (planet) at equilibrium between incident and emitted electromagnetic radiation.

+Fugacity
+    The effective partial pressure of a gas, taking into account non-ideality (i.e., inter molecular interactions).
+Often fugacities are given in bar ($\text{10^5}$ Pa), and with a reference state chosen at 1 bar, are numerically equivalent to activity (where the relationship between activity and fugacity is $a=f/f_0$, where f_0 is the reference state).

 Habitable
     The property of being able to host life.
 Typically thought of in the context of the presence of liquid water, given the needs of life on Earth, but in principle a concept that could be generalised if more chemically physically tolerant life is discovered.